Everything you need to know about marketing apps in Asia’s mobile market

 With a population of 4.5 billion people and more than 2,300 languages spoken across the continent, localization is an important practice for a successful mobile marketing strategy.
 Many users will demand a localized product, not just an app that has been translated into Chinese.
 Mobile apps must also align with the cultural nuances of the target market.
 Todd Lin, Client Partner at Adjust, highlighted this in our ebook for How Not to Fail in Asia.
 On the topic of localizing for the Chinese market, Todd explains, “The companies who succeed on mobile are the ones who understand the needs of those across the population, not just tier-one cities like Beijing, Shanghai and Guangzhou.
 Localization should be the priority for every advertiser.
 You need a good localization team, and translation team, and to grasp the trends and hot topics in China.”

 When localizing your mobile app for Asian markets, it is critical to start early and identify the many ways your app can cater to your target region.
 Here are four best practices when localizing your mobile app.

 - Prepare for text expansion during your design phase: This is a critical step because languages will take up different amounts of space, so text expansion and reduction is inevitable.
 It is important to make your text easy to read with only the most important information available.
-This practice ensures that you plan early and save time further down the line.
+This practice ensures that you plan early and save time further down the line. [object

 - Map your localization approach: Considering how localization will be implemented in the early stages of developing your app will allow you to avoid unnecessarily time-consuming tasks down the line.
 For example, you may want to find localization services and discuss the process in advance.